Saturday, September 7, 2024

 Red Leaf Valley Waterfall is a 20 meter waterfall in Sanzhi District-- in the foothills of what those of us who live in Taipei think of as the other side of Yangmingshan National Park.
 It's a lovely spot, especially on a hot day.
 Not far from the falls, there is a flat, shady clearing next to old indigo extraction pits which is a good spot for a picnic lunch.
 The path from the trailhead to the waterfall is relatively straight forward.
 It is wide and not too hard, though it does get narrower and rockier toward the top.
 This post also describes some road hiking, a short-cut to the main trailhead (for hikers taking public transportation) and an exploration of the area just above the waterfall.

-Distance/Time: 10.9 km/ 5 hours 50 mins.
+Distance/duration: 10.9 km/ 5 hours 50 mins.

 Driving to the trailhead and just walking to the waterfall would make the hike only about 4 km.